Sonicbasedrop/the_vitamin_store/README.md

   I have added additional wireframes that shows my the changes (index page shows the overall changes - and the faq page wireframe is added to show the consolidation of about/privacy page)

+* Due to time constraints i did not re-design all of the wireframe.
+  I did howerver re-designed the faq and home page wireframes for Desktop, Tablet and mobile devices.

 ## Technologies Used
 ### Languges<br>